Apply to the Economics Major

 7. Completion of the ECON Reading Comprehension, Critical Thinking, & Writing Skills Exam (RTW Exam).

-• Please see RTW Exam website for details.
+• Please see our RTW Assessment page for details.

-• We advise students to take the RTW in the same admission cycle that they are applying.
+• Students should take the RTW in the same quarter that they are applying.

-• Students applying to switch from the Bachelor of Arts to the Bachelor of Science do not need to retake the RTW, and may have their previous RTW score considered, if preferred.
+• Students applying to switch from the Bachelor of Arts to the Bachelor of Science do not need to retake the RTW.

 • RTW scores will be reported directly to the Department of Economics.
 Students do not need to supply their RTW score on their applications.